bocke/bocke/README.md

 - Wrote and translated Linux-related tutorial articles
 - Some public speaking experience, though still not confident in that role

+### AI-Assisted Development Experiments

+Over the past year I've been exploring AI-driven development workflows.
+All projects are architected, reviewed, tested, and maintained by me — AI is used as a rapid prototyping and iteration tool.

+Some of these experiments include:

+- Implementing several text editors (console and FLTK-based) — mostly successful
+- Developing a portable file manager from scratch (Windows/Linux) — work in progress
+- Building a man-page viewer and Markdown authoring tool in FLTK — viewer completed, Markdown tool in progress
+- Attempting to port MicroEmacs 3.0 to X11 — ongoing
+- Creating experimental compilers, parsers, and small DSL tooling — functional but not complete
+- Performing systematic code cleanup, refactoring routines, and bug-fixing passes
+- Exploring hybrid workflows for retro-computing toolchains and low-memory systems

 ---

 ## News